gouniverse/settingstore/README.md

 [![Open in Codeanywhere](https://codeanywhere.com/img/open-in-codeanywhere-btn.svg)](https://app.codeanywhere.com/#https://github.com/gouniverse/settingstore)
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/gouniverse/settingstore)

 ## Description

 Every application needs to preserve settings between multiple restarts.
 This package helps save the setting represented as key-value pairs in an SQL database.

+## License

+This project is dual-licensed under the following terms:

+- For non-commercial use, you may choose either the GNU Affero General Public License v3.0 (AGPLv3) *or* a separate commercial license (see below).
+You can find a copy of the AGPLv3 at: https://www.gnu.org/licenses/agpl-3.0.txt

+- For commercial use, a separate commercial license is required.
+Commercial licenses are available for various use cases.
+Please contact me via my [contact page](https://lesichkov.co.uk/contact) to obtain a commercial license.

 ## Features